chili-epfl/libgdx-sample/README.md

 To run the project:

-- For desktop, run as `Java Application` and select `Main.java` in the `ch.epfl.chili.libgdx_sample.desktop` package.
+- For desktop, run as `Java Application` and select `Main.java` in the `ch.epfl.chili.libgdx_sample.desktop` package. **Important note:** The `LD_LIBRARY_PATH` must be set inside `/etc/environment` since Eclipse will not be aware of it when it's exported inside `.bashrc`.
 - For Android, run as `Android Application`.
 - For web, configure an external `Program` via `External Tools Configuration`.
 Set `Location` to the `gradlew` in your project root.
 Set the `Working Directory` to your project root.
 Set the Argument to `html:superDev`.
 Now you can use this external tool to launch the project in superDev mode just like the command line.
+Again, this will work after we have proper javascript bindings for Chilitags.

 For other IDEs, please see the official libgdx documentation.